 Rüdesheimer Kaffee

 For something different, try Rüdesheimer Kaffee.
 This local drink blends Asbach Uralt brandy, sugar cubes, and whipped cream.
-The brandy is flambéed before serving, which adds both flavor and a bit of theater.
+The brandy is flambéed before serving, which adds flavor and a bit of theater.

 Don’t Miss Regional Nights Onboard